Optimal Control of Debt-to-GDP Ratio in an N-state Regime Switching Economy: Introduction

 Also the literature on singular stochastic control problems with regime switching is still limited, and most of the papers deal only with Markov chains with $N=2$ states and with monotone controls.
 We refer, e.g., to \cite{Pistorius} and \cite{CadSot} where the optimal dividend problem of actuarial science is formulated as a one-dimensional monotone follower problem; to \cite{Guoetal} for an irreversible investment problem; to the recent \cite{FerrariYang} for an optimal extraction problem.
 In this paper, we provide the complete solution to a singular stochastic control problem under regime switching with $N\geq 2$ states, where the control processes are not monotone but have paths of bounded variation.

 The rest of the paper is organised as follows.
 In Section \ref{setting}, we set up the model and provide the control problem formulation of the government.
 In Section \ref{sec:existence}, we prove the existence and uniqueness of the optimal debt ratio management policy, and we introduce the associated Dynkin game.
 In Section \ref{sec:OSgame}, we study the Dynkin game and we characterise its saddle point.
 These results are then used in Section \ref{sec:OCrule} to construct the optimal debt ratio management policy.
-A case study with $N=2$ regimes is then considered in Section \ref{sec:casestudy}, for which we also provide a detailed comparative statics analysis (see Section \ref{sec:compstat}) and comparison with the non-regime-switching case (see Section \ref{sec:comparison}).
+The geometry of the problem's state space is studied in Section \ref{sec:geometry}, while a case study with $N=2$ regimes is then considered in Section \ref{sec:casestudy}.
+We also provide a detailed comparative statics analysis (see Section \ref{sec:compstat}) and comparison with the non-regime-switching case (see Section \ref{sec:comparison}).